Emulator Issues #11973

 After unchecking MMU the problem still persist

-#7 Updated by AlizaChoOpzen 5 months ago
+#7 Updated by AlizaChoOpzen about 1 year ago

 That's actually interesting then.
 I wonder what other factors could be at play.